jcuene/Digital-Strategies/Our Objectives.md

-## Our Goals
+## Our Objectives
-As we consider how to deploy technology in the future, we will seek to accomplish the following goals:
+As we consider how to deploy technology in the future, we will seek to accomplish the following objectives:
 1. Engagement - Create more engagement with and appreciation for the WAC's art works, the collections, and programming
 2. Understanding - Create a richer, deeper understanding of the work, the artists, and the cultural questions addressed by the work
 3. Emerging Forms - Create an environment where artists can explore the intersection of technology and artistic expression...